-DNED 630: NURSE EDUCATOR PRACTICUM I
+DNED 721: NURSE ANESTHESIA EDUCATOR Practicum II

-This course provides students opportunities to synthesize knowledge from previous courses and explore the role of the nurse anesthesia educator.
-Students will apply theories and concepts in curriculum development, evaluation, various teaching strategies, and assessment of student learning in diverse teaching/learning environments with a focus on nurse education.
+This course provides students opportunities to synthesize knowledge from previous courses and expand on the role of the nurse anesthesia educator.
+Students will apply theories and concepts in curriculum development, evaluation, various teaching strategies, and assessment of student learning in diverse teaching/ learning environments with a focus on nurse education.
 Through the Nurse Educator Practicum, students will apply theoretical principles of education in implementing the nurse educator role.
 Students will create and implement a personalized practicum experience under the supervision of faculty/preceptors in various teaching/learning environments.
+Credits: 1.00